SymplifyConversion/sst-sdk-php/README.md

 See more examples of code using the SDK in [examples](examples).

+### Cookies

+To ensure visitors get the same variation consistently, the SDK needs to read and write cookies.
+See [SST-documentation](https://github.com/SymplifyConversion/sst-documentation/) repository for general cookie setup information and [examples](examples) folder for code examples.

 ### Custom audience

 It's possible to limit for which requests/visitors a certain test project